CzternastyHembre/IT1901-ITP/casino/ui/src/main/java/ui/README.md

 ### LobbyMenu

+It extends the **LoginMenu** and allows the the other controllers to get the current user and also set the user.

 ### LoginMenu

 This class extends **MainMenu** and in this class the menuItem **Menu Menu** added so the user can go back to the main menu to either log in with a different username or to create a new one.